Ayman-Zeyada/todo-app/README.md

 # todo-app
-A todo app created using the MEAN stack technologies.
+A todo app created using the MEAN stack technologies...